 Climate change has enormous implications for the enjoyment of a wide range of internationally protected human rights.
 This is especially the case for people in already vulnerable situations.
 Over the past 8 years, the international community has taken a number of steps to leverage human rights law and principles to strengthen international responses to global warming.
 One of the most important human impacts of climate change will be on displacement.
 Already millions of people are forcibly displaced each year by natural disasters.
 With the effects of climate change, the frequency and intensity of such disasters will further increase, as will the number of people being displaced across borders.
 Yet, at present the international protection framework for such scenarios is insufficient.

 This project will present a critique of attempts, led by the Human Rights Council and its mechanism, to promote a ‘rights-informed’ approach to climate change policy.
 In will present recommendations to ensure that the new climate change agreement due to be penned in December 2015 in Paris will serve to promote and protect human rights.
 The project will also provide counsel on how the international community should address the global protection gap for persons displaced across borders in the context of disasters.

 According to the UN Special Rapporteur on human rights defenders and various international NGOs, environmental human rights defenders (EHRDs) are a group of growing importance and a group at particular risk.
 Yet little is understood about them, about the particular challenges they face, or about how the international community might best support them.

-This project will aim to listen to EHRDs and thus to understand their situations and the challenges they face.
-This understanding will then form the basis of policy recommendations for how the international community can best protect their rights and support their work.
+This project aimed to listen to EHRDs and thus to understand their situations and the challenges they face.
+This understanding formed the basis of policy recommendations for how the international community can best protect their rights and supports their work.

 The importance of mainstreaming human rights with other key areas of UN work is well established.
 This is particularly important in the case of the UN’s post-2105 development agenda that has enormous potential to promote sustainable development and the enjoyment of human rights.